CHARM-BDF/charmgpt/README.INFO.ChatLayout.md

 </div>
 ```

+2. **Final styling improvements**:
+   - Fixed position using `bottom: '120px'` instead of negative top values
+   - Added padding and a title header
+   - Applied proper light/dark theme styling
+   - Fixed width (400px) and increased height (300px max)
+   - Proper z-index (9999) to ensure visibility

 ### Why This Worked
-Forms can have constraints on positioning and z-index behavior for child elements.
+HTML forms can have unexpected constraints on positioning and z-index behavior for child elements.
 By moving the popup outside the form element:
 1. The popup is no longer subject to form-specific layout behaviors
 2. The parent container's `relative` positioning provides the correct positioning context
 3. The popup can properly stack above other content with z-index

-This solution required minimal change and maintained all existing functionality while fixing the visibility issue.
+This approach required minimal change to the component structure while fixing the visibility issue.

 ## Best Practices